 Tenant complaints usually fall into one of four categories: issues with noisy neighbors, pest infestations, problems with pets, and maintenance issues.

-The first thing to do when getting a complaint about a noisy neighbor is to ask your tenant if they’ve tried speaking with the neighbor before talking to you.
+The first thing to do when receiving a noise complaint is to ask your tenant if they’ve tried speaking with the neighbor causing the noise before talking to you.